ewawrzas/Slugs-and-Dinos/README.md

 The following technologies will be used to create the game:

 + `JavaScript` for game logic
-+ Canvas to render game board, pieces, and control panel
++ JQuery render game board, pieces, and control panel
 + Webpack to bundle js files

 The following will be scripts in addition to the entry file:

 - `board.js` this script will house the logic for populating and updating the board during game play
 - `piece.js` this script will house the logic for the pieces
+- `game.js`

 ## Implementation Timeline